Skip to content

 • Devtools support

-• A timeline to track actions, mutations
+• A timeline to track actions and mutations

 • Stores appear in components where they are used